 Gender justice, political participation and social inclusion are prerequisites for lasting peace.
 But too little is being done in peace policy to overcome structural violence, economic and social discrimination.
 Too little attention is being paid to the special situation of women and girls in armed conflicts and war.
-As a feminist peace organisation, we work together with our project partners and peace activists from all over the world to promote peace and demilitarisation.
+As a feminist peace organisation, we work together with our partners and peace activists from all over the world to promote peace and demilitarisation.
 In doing so, we strive for structural change and towards peace and gender justice.
 Our work is based on universally accepted human rights standards and follows a holistic feminist approach.

 Gender-based violence is one of the most common human rights violations worldwide.
 Particularly in conflict-affected contexts various forms of violence against women and LGBTIQ persons increase.
 Gender-based violence is a major obstacle on the path to gender justice and lasting peace.